ngen-brett/gitlab-ce/doc/administration/troubleshooting/linux_cheat_sheet.md

 ---
-is_hidden: true
-comments: false
+type: reference
 ---

 # Linux Cheat Sheet

 CAUTION: **CAUTION:**
-If you are administering GitLab you are expected to know these commands for your distro of choice.
+If you are administering GitLab you are expected to know these commands for your distribution of choice.
 If you are a GitLab Support Engineer, consider this a cross-reference to translate `yum` -> `apt-get` and the like.

 CAUTION: **CAUTION:**
-Most of the commands below have not been labeled as to which distro they work on.
+Most of the commands below have not been labeled as to which distribution they work on.
 Contributions are welcome to help add them.

+This is a collection of information regarding linux, collected by the GitLab Support team, for use while troubleshooting.
+It is listed here for transparency, and it may be useful for users with experience with linux.
+If you are currently having an issue with GitLab, you may want to check your [support options](https://about.gitlab.com/support/) first, before attempting to use this information.

 ## System Commands